jlulloaa/pacmen/README.md

 # pacmen
-Follow eyes movement exercise to learn and practice events in javascript
+Exercise to learn and practice a way to add movement to an image by creating a factory of pacman